MCreator/MCreator/plugins/mcreator-localization/help/default/block/when_entity_falls_on.md

-Triggers a procedure ONLY when the entity falls onto the block from any arbitrary height.
+Triggers a procedure *only* when the entity falls onto the block from any arbitrary height.